 When God brought back the captives of Zion, / we were like those who dream.
 Then our mouths were filled with laughter / and our tongues with rejoicing.
+R: God has done great things for us, we are truly glad.

 Then they said among the nations, / "God has done great things for them."
 God has done great things for us; / we are truly glad.
+R: God has done great things for us, we are truly glad.

 Restore our fortunes, O God, / like the streams in the Negeb!
 May those who sow in tears / reap with songs of joy!
+R: God has done great things for us, we are truly glad.

-Those that go forth weeping, / carrying the seed for sowing,

-Will come home with shouts of joy, / bringing the sheaves with them.
+Those that go forth weeping, / carrying the seed for sowing, Will come home with shouts of joy, / bringing the sheaves with them.
 R: Our God has done great things for us, we are filled with joy.